marcelorodrigo/marcelorodrigo.com/content/posts/2023/the-new-adventures-of-a-fat-cyclist.md

   - Coisas da Vida
   - Destaque
 date: "2023-02-02T16:39:18Z"
-description: It was a rainy day in Joinville, Brazil, and our fat cyclist, Marcelo, was getting ready for his biggest adventure moving to The Netherlands.
+description: It was a rainy day in Joinville, Brazil, and our fat cyclist, Marcelo, was getting ready for his biggest adventure moving to Amsterdam in The Netherlands.
 draft: false
 keywords:
   - Amsterdam